 - Bring school supplies to class!
 Single-subject, spiral-bound, 81⁄2 x 11 college-ruled, 70+ pages notebook for World History.
 Notebook for English 2.
 Pens, pencils, highlighters.
 Bring books, pens, notebooks, and paper to class every day.
 Your notebooks will be collected. - Please respect every person in the class as well as the personal space and property of others.
 Please treat others the way you would like to be treated. - Please do not use any hurtful words or tones.
 Use an "inside voice."
 Please do not be offensive in your words. - Cell phones can be used appropriately as educational tools.
 Please do not play games or visit social media during class.
 Please do not take photos of people without their permission.
 Your earphones should be out of your ears during class. - We will work until the end of the period.
 Please do not line up at the door. - Attendance is important.
 Please be in class and on time!
-On time means sitting in your desk ready to work when the bell rings, not slipping through the door!
-Communicate with your teachers and classmates if you are absent.

-- Do your homework; there will be very little homework, but occasionally you will need to read, study or finish an assignment at home. - You may use the bathroom pass to use the restroom when necessary.
+Communicate with your teachers and classmates if you are absent. - Do your homework; there will be very little homework, but occasionally you will need to read, study or finish an assignment at home. - You may use the bathroom pass to use the restroom when necessary.
 Please do not abuse the bathroom privileges.
 Each visit to the restroom should take only about five minutes.
-Please sign out & in correctly with full name, date & time. - Each classroom also has a hall pass.
-You may use this with teacher permission.
-Please sign out & in correctly with name, date & time. - You may eat in class as long as you are neat.
+Please sign out & in correctly with full name, date & time. - You may eat in class as long as you are neat.
 You will not be allowed to eat if there are spills and messes left in the classroom.